wikimedia/mediawiki-extensions-Wikibase/docs/topics/json.md

 ```

 A Statement consists of a main Snak, a (possibly empty) list of qualifier Snaks, and a (possibly empty) list of references.
-A Statement is always associated with a Property (semantically, the Statement is ''about'' the Property), and there can be multiple Statements about the same Property in a single Entity.
+A Statement is always associated with a Property (semantically, the Statement is *about* the Property), and there can be multiple Statements about the same Property in a single Entity.
 This is represented by a map structure that uses Property IDs as keys, and maps them to lists of Statement records.

 A Statement record uses the following fields: